weskinner/symbol-gen/README.md

 ###Shortcut

-Hit `cmd-alt-g` to generate tags file for your project.
+Hit `cmd-alt-g`/`ctrl-alt-g` to generate tags file for your project.
 This can take a few moments.

 ###Configuration